 Skip to content

-Configure any of the 6 supported AI coding agents to route requests through the AI Gateway.
+Configure any of the supported AI coding agents to route requests through the AI Gateway.

-The gateway serves two API formats natively:
+The gateway is the agentgateway proxy, which serves two API formats natively on a single port:

 FormatEndpointUsed By